Longsightedness

 Longsighted eye has greater difficulty seeing objects at near, more so than at distance.
 At a young age the eye can compensate or accommodate to adjust focus.
 As we get older the ability is lost.

-Hyperopia can also be corrected with contact lenses, and recently refractive surgery.
+Hyperopia can also be corrected with contact lenses, and recently novelty refractive surgery techniques, which have their limitations.